aaronmartinez6/Alarm/README.md

 3. If there is no alarm, call the `addAlarm(fireTimeFromMidnight:, name:)` function to create and add a new alarm.
 * note: You should be able to run the project and have what appears to be a fully functional app.
 You should be able to add, edit, delete, and enable/disable alarms.
 We have not yet covered how to alert the user when time is up, so that part will not work yet, but we'll get there.

-## Part Two - NSCoding, Protocol Extensions, UserNotifications
+## Part Two - Codable, Protocol Extensions, UserNotifications

-### Conform to the NSCoding Protocol
+### Conform to the Codable Protocol

-Make your `Alarm` object conforom to the NSCoding protocol so that we can persist alarms across app launches using NSKeyedArchiver and NSKeyedUnarchiver.
+Make your `Alarm` object conforom to the Codable protocol so that we can persist alarms across app launches.

-1. Adopt the NSCoding protocol and add the required `init?(coder aDecoder: NSCoder)` and `encode(with aCoder: NSCoder)` functions.
-You should review NSCoding in the documentation before continuing.
-2. Inside each, you will use the NSCoder provided from the initializer or function to either encode your properties using `encode(_:, forKey:)` or decode your properties using `decodeObject(forKey:)`.
-* note: It is best practice to create static internal keys to use in encoding and decoding (ex. `private let NameKey = "name"`)
+1. Adopt the Codable protocol. *And that's it!
+If you are ok using the names of your properties as keys, that's all of the setup you'll need to do in your model to make it Codable.
+Cool Huh?*

 ### Persistence With NSKeyedArchiver and NSKeyedUnarchiver

-Add persistence using NSKeyedArchiver and NSKeyedUnarchiver to the `AlarmController`.
-Archiving is similar to working with UserDefaults, but uses NSCoders to serialize and deserialize objects instead of our `init?(dictionary: [String: Any])` and `dictionaryRepresentation` functions.
-Both are valuable to know and be comfortable with.

-NSKeyedArchiver serializes objects and saves them to a file on the device.
-NSKeyedUnarchiver pulls that file and deserializes the data back into our model objects.
+We need to serialize objects using a `JSONEncoder` and save them to a file on the device.
+Then, pull the data from that file and deserialize it back into our model objects.

 Because of the way that iOS implements security and sandboxing, each application has it's own 'Documents' directory that has a different path each time the application is launched.
 When you want to write to or read from that directory, you need to first search for the directory, then capture the path as a reference to use where needed.

 It is best to separate that logic into a separate function that returns the path.

-Here is an example function:
+##### Creating the URL
+1. Copy and paste this method into your project.
+Note that this method returns a URL.
+This is the URL for the file location where we will be saving our Data.
 ```
-static private var persistentAlarmsFilePath: String? {
+private func fileURL() -> URL {
+let urls = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask)
+let fileName = "alarms.json"
-let directories = NSSearchPathForDirectoriesInDomains(.documentDirectory, .allDomainsMask, true)
+let documentsDirectoryURL = urls[0].appendingPathComponent(fileName)
-guard let documentsDirectory = directories.first as NSString? else { return nil }
-return documentsDirectory.appendingPathComponent("Alarms.plist")
+return documentsDirectoryURL
 }
 ```

-This function accepts a string as a key and will return the path to a file in the Documents directory with that name.

-1. Add a private, static, computed property called `persistentAlarmsFilePath` which returns the correct path to the alarms file in the app's documents directory as described above.
+##### Saving data to the URL
-2. Write a private function called `saveToPersistentStorage()` that will save the current alarms array to a file using NSKeyedArchiver
+1. Write a method called `saveToPersistentStorage()` that will save the current entries array to a file on disk.
+Implement this function to:
-* note: `NSKeyedArchiver.archiveRootObject(self.alarms, toFile: persistentAlarmsFilePath)`
+1. Create an instance of `JSONEncoder`
+2. Call `encode(value: Encodable) throws` on your instance of the JSONEncoder, passing in the array of entries as an argument.
+You will need to assign the return of this function to a constant named `data`. _**NOTE - The objects in the array need to be `Codable` objects.** You need to go back to your Entry class and adopt the Codable protocol._
+3. You will also notice that this function throws.
+That means that if you call this function and it doesn't work the way it should, it will _`throw`_ an error.
+Functions that throw need to be marked with `try` in front of the function call.
+You will also need to put this call inside of a **do catch block** and `catch` the error that might be thrown. _Review the documentation if you need to learn about do catch blocks._
+4. You will also need to call `data.write(to: URL)` This function asks for a URL.
+We can pass in the `fileURL()` as an argument.
+This is the line of code that will actually write the data at the URL. *Hint - This  is also a throwing function.*
+2. Call `saveToPersistentStorage()` any time that the list of entries is modified

+##### Loading data from the URL
-3. Write a function called `loadFromPersistentStorage()` that will load saved Alarm objects and set self.alarms to the results
+1. Write a method called `loadFromPersistentStorage()` that will load the current data from the file on disk where we saved our entries(data).
+Implement this function to:
-* note: Capture the data using `NSKeyedUnarchiver.unarchiveObject(withFile: persistentAlarmsFilePath)`, unwrap the Optional results and set self.alarms
+1. Create an instance of `JSONDecoder`
+2. Create a constant called `data` to hold the data that you will get back by calling `Data(contentsOf:)`.
+You will need to pass in the `fileURL()` as an argument. _(This is a throwing function)_
+3. Call `decode(from:)` on your instance of the JSONDecoder.
+You will need to assign the return of this function to a constant named `entries`.
+This function takes in two arguments: a type `[Entry].self`, and your instance of data.
+It will decode the data into an array of Entry.
+4. Now set self.entries to this array of entries.

-4. Call the `loadFromPersistentStorage()` function when the AlarmController is initialized
+2. Call the `loadFromPersistentStorage()` function when the `AlarmController` is initialized
-5. Call the `saveToPersistentStorage()` any time that the list of alarms is modified
+3. Call the `saveToPersistentStorage()` any time that the list of alarms is modified
 * note: You should now be able to see that your alarms are saved between app launches.

 ### Register the App for UserNotifications

 Register for local notifications when the app launches.

 1. In the `AppDelegate.swift` file import `UserNotifications`.
 Then in the `application(_:didFinishLaunchingWithOptions:)` function, request notification authorization on an instance of `UNUserNotificationCenter`.
 * note: Use `UNUserNotificationCenter.current()` to get an instance of `UNUserNotificationCenter`

 ### Schedule and Cancel Local Notifications using a Custom Protocol and Extension